 Specialist recruitment agencies also handle vacancies, these include:

 The type of training offered can depend on the type of consultancy firm and its size.
 Large firms typically have a structured training programme with a detailed induction process that covers an overview of the organisation, structure and specific roles.
-You will usually be under the guidance of an experienced consultant.
-In smaller firms a lot of the training may be carried out on the job and you will be expected to pick things up as you go along.
+You'll usually be under the guidance of an experienced consultant.
+In smaller firms a lot of the training may be carried out on the job, and you'll be expected to pick things up as you go along.

-Professional qualifications can be carried out while working and relevant awards are offered by the IC.
+Professional qualifications can be carried out while working and relevant awards are offered by the CMI.
 This includes the Level 7 qualification in Professional Consulting, which is available at three levels - award, certificate and diploma.
-It is aimed at those who want to develop strategic skills within consulting.
+It's aimed at those who want to develop strategic skills within consulting.

-Beyond this you may choose to progress to the qualification for Certified Management Consultant (CMC).
-It is achieved through a competency-based assessment process and provides evidence that you have reached an accepted standard.
-You must be a member or fellow of the IC to complete the award.
-Find out more at IC - Qualifications.
+Beyond this you may choose to progress to the qualification for Certified Management Consultant (CMC), which is achieved through a competency-based assessment process and provides evidence that you have reached an accepted standard.
+You must be a member or fellow of the CMI to complete the award.
+Find out more at CMI - Qualifications.

 Postgraduate qualifications that are relevant to management consultants are also available and could potentially be taken while working with the support of your employer.
-The Masters in Business Administration (MBA) is popular with management consultants but other Masters programmes in relevant business subjects are available.
+The MBA is popular with management consultants, but other Masters programmes in relevant business subjects are available.

-The Management Consultancies Association (MCA) offers courses, workshops and seminars for consultants at all levels, from writing a business proposal for junior consultants, to high-level presentation skills for partners.
+The MCA offers courses, workshops and seminars for consultants at all levels, from writing a business proposal for junior consultants to high-level presentation skills for partners.
 Get more information at MCA - Career Development.

-As a new graduate, you will usually begin your management consultancy career in an analyst role, mainly carrying out research, data collection and analysis.
-Once you have gained some experience you will move on to the full consultancy role.
+As a new graduate you'll usually begin your management consultancy career in an analyst role, mainly carrying out research, data collection and analysis.
+Once you've gained some experience, you'll move on to the full consultancy role.